 Every first-year student moves into a Residential College when they get to USC.
 There, they form strong connections by participating in events organized by the Resident Assistants and Residential Faculty, become an integral member of their community through their interactions with their peers, and bridge the classroom experience by taking the learning to conversations over dinner with faculty and attending presentations by guest speakers, participating in community service, and utilizing campus resources that are made available in their Residential College lobby.
 The Residential College experience bookends the undergraduate experience for USC students allowing them to participate in new student convocation wearing their Residential College crest, adding to a time capsule when they arrive, and being an active member in the year-long Residential College Cup competition.
 At the end of their four years at USC, students will return to their Residential College for a celebration including the time capsule reveal and reception with their Residential Faculty and Residential Education staff.

-Birnkrant Residential College is home to the incoming Trustee, Presidential, and Mork Family Scholars.
-This vibrant first-year living-learning community inspires students to reach their full potential as agents of global change, through faculty interaction, diverse programming and opportunities to experience L.A.
+Birnkrant Residential College is a traditional-style residence hall known for its 8 floors of open doors.
+This vibrant first-year living-learning community inspires students to reach their full potential as agents of global change through faculty interaction, diverse programming and opportunities to experience L.A.

 New North Residential College consists of four traditional-style residence halls (EVK, College, Harris, and University) and is home to over 500 students.
 Known for its social and academic atmosphere, New North fosters a community through intentional interactions between residents and their RAs & Residential Faculty.

 Parkside Arts & Humanities is a suite-style residential college home to nearly 450 first-year residents.
 The community has a significant population of international students and students interested in the arts and the humanities fostering a more global and creative living experience.